kedro-org/kedro-viz/docs/source/platform_agnostic_sharing_with_kedro_viz.md

 ## Running Kedro-Viz Locally

 When you generate the build folder using the command `kedro viz build`, it creates a build directory with an `index.html` file, which serves as the entry point for visualizing your pipeline.
-However, simply opening `index.html` using the `file://` protocol is not supported due to Cross-Origin Resource Sharing (CORS) policies in modern browsers.

-### Using a Local Server

 To view your pipeline visualization correctly, you need to serve `index.html` using an HTTP server.
 Here are a few simple ways to do this: